skriptble/reserve/FEATURELIST.md

   - I requested a suite in a hotel, but it's already booked for the week I've selected, so another suite is suggested.
 Amenity and overall price comparisons are displayed to give the user additional information.

+2. Related item engine that returns items that are often reserved in budles or at the same time, such as a camera, tripod, and lights or a camera and lab editing time.